CLARIAH/clariah-plus/requirements/software-requirements.md

 * NodeJS libraries *SHOULD* be packaged for and submitted to [npm](https://www.npmjs.com/), installable through ``npm``.
 * C/C++ software has no specific ecosystem for packaging.
-The use of distribution-specific packages as described further below is then *RECOMMENDED* The use of a standardized build system such as the autotools, cmake, or make is *RECOMMENDED*.
+The use of distribution-specific packages as described further below is then *RECOMMENDED* The use of an standardized build system such as the autotools, cmake, or make is *RECOMMENDED*.
 Static linking *MAY* be an appropriate solution to handle dependencies.
 * (this list is not exhaustive)

 This step may combine both the building of software (compilation) as well the installation.
+If any building/compilation is performed, then the build process *MUST* make use of an *automated* and *standardized* build system.

-This rule shall only be deviated from if there is no suitable packaging ecosystem for the software (C/C++) or if the software is not a fit for the packaging ecosystem, such as the software being too high-level (e.g.  a complex web application) and consisting of too many components for any
+Packaging for a package manager shall only be deviated from if there is no suitable packaging ecosystem for the software (C/C++) or if the software is not a fit for the packaging ecosystem, such as the software being too high-level (e.g.  a complex web application) and consisting of too many components for any